Eschatologue/CM_wiki/docs/gameplay/dice-rolls.md

 ### Advantage and Disadvantage

-A number of situations and conditions give creatures :material-arrow-up-bold:**advantage** or :material-arrow-down-bold:**disadvantage** on d20 rolls.
+A number of situations and conditions give creatures :octicons-triangle-up-24:**Advantage** or :octicons-triangle-down-24:**Disadvantage** on d20 rolls.

-A creature that makes a roll with :material-arrow-up-bold:**advantage** rolls two d20 dice separately, and uses the higher of the two results.
-If they have :material-arrow-down-bold:**disadvantage**, they choose the lower of the two.
+A creature that makes a roll with :octicons-triangle-up-24:**Advantage** rolls two d20 dice separately, and uses the higher of the two results.
+If they have :octicons-triangle-down-24:**Disadvantage**, they choose the lower of the two.

-When multiple instances of :material-arrow-up-bold:**advantage** or :material-arrow-down-bold:**disadvantage** occcurs, each instance beyond the first adds a `+2` or `-2` modifier to the roll, respectively.^HB^
+When multiple instances of :octicons-triangle-up-24:**Advantage** or :octicons-triangle-down-24:**Disadvantage** occcurs, each instance beyond the first adds a `+2` or `-2` modifier to the roll, respectively.^HB^

 ## Ability checks
 Ability checks are dice rolls made to determine whether a creature succeeds or fails at a task.
 They are rolled against the task's Difficulty Class (DC).
 Each ability check is made using one of the six abilities in the game, and creatures add an ability's corresponding ability score modifier to the results of ability checks they make.